-The research helpdesk is a demand-responsive service providing rapid desk-based research on questions related to governance, social development, conflict and humanitarian topics.
-We provide a report that synthesises the key issues and relevant literature and incorporates comments from academics and practitioners.
+The research helpdesk provides rapid desk-based research on questions related to governance, social development, conflict and humanitarian topics.
+We provide a report that synthesises the key issues and literature and includes expert comments from academics and practitioners.

 Use this service to support project or programme planning, produce briefings or policy papers, prepare for missions or meetings or get quickly up to speed with the latest debates on any issue.
 For questions that require more in-depth investigation, we can also undertake extended assignments according to your specification.

 The Helpdesk is staffed by a team of researchers located at the University of Birmingham, the Institute of Development Studies and the Humanitarian and Conflict Response Institute.
-The GSDRC also maintains close links with the British Library of Development Studies, Europe's largest research collection on economic and social change in developing countries.
-Researchers can call on the GSDRC's established networks of expert academics and practitioners both within our consortium and in the wider development community.
+Researchers can call on the GSDRC’s established networks of expert academics and practitioners both within our consortium and in the wider development community.

 An important part of ensuring the quality of Helpdesk responses is discussing and clarifying your query before research begins.
 This helps us to understand your exact needs and tailor our response to match the purpose of your query.